is4302-nus-2019-Fri12-Group5/2019_IS4302_Fri_12-2_G5/README.md

 But wait... there's more!

-  - Ever-changing, ever-improving platform by a dedicated team of professionals, aiming to change the healthcare industry
+  - Ever-changing, ever-improving platform by a dedicated team of professionals, aspiring to change the healthcare industry

 ## Info